adblockplus/libadblockplus/data/readme.md

 cd ..
 ```

-## Updating data
+## Updating trace data

-You can use the [update.sh](update.sh) script to update the data.
+You can use the [update.sh](update.sh) script to update the trace data.
 Before running the script, you have to:

 * Build the ABP Chromium release with the `abp_enable_trace=true` flag
 * Set the `CHROME_SRC` environment variable with the root folder of ABP Chromium